Lawn Mower Service Cost

 When your lawn mower gets serviced, they check lots of different things to keep it working well.

-This is what's usually included in your lawn mower repair cost:
+What's usually included in your lawn mower service cost:

-• Fuel system check - Looking at fuel lines, air filter, and carburettor to make sure nothing's blocked or worn
+• Fuel system check - Looking at fuel lines, fuel filter, and carburettor to make sure nothing's blocked or worn.

 Other things they may check:

-• Drive system - For self-propelled mowers, checking belts, wheels, and the bits that make it move
+• Drive system - For self-propelled mowers, checking belts, wheels, and the bits that make it move, with belts replaced if damaged.

 What brands would you suggest for buying the best lawn mowers in terms of value for money?